wger-project/wger/docs/tips_and_tricks.rst

 Using runserver_plus
 ~~~~~~~~~~~~~~~~~~~~

-During development you can use ``runserver_plus`` instead of the default django
+During development, you can use ``runserver_plus`` instead of the default Django
 server as you can use an interactive debugger directly from the browser if an
 exception occurs.
-It also accepts the same command line options.
+It also accepts the same command-line options.
 For this just
 install the following packages::

     pip install django_extensions werkzeug